riazul701/dev-notes/Vim/Vim/Learn-Vim.md

   * `:wqall` : To save and quit all buffers.

 * Windows
   * `vim file1.js` : Open `file1.js` in vim.
+You are looking at the `file1.js` buffer, displayed through a window.
+A window is how you are viewing a buffer through.
   * `:split file2.js` : You are looking at two buffers through two windows.
 The top window displays `file2.js` buffer.
 The bottom window displays `file1.js` buffer.
   * If you want to navigate between windows, use these shortcuts:
     * `Ctrl-W H` : Moves the cursor to the left window
     * `Ctrl-W J` : Moves the cursor to the window below
     * `Ctrl-W K` : Moves the cursor to the window upper
     * `Ctrl-W L` : Moves the cursor to the right window
   * `:vsplit file3.js` : You are now seeing three windows displaying three buffers.
+One window displays `file3.js` buffer, another window displays `file2.js` buffer, and another window displays `file1.js` buffer.
   * `:buffer file2.js` : You can have multiple windows displaying the same buffer.
+While you're on the top left window, type this.
 Now both two windows are displaying `file2.js` buffer.
+    * If you start typing on a `file2.js` window, you will see that both windows that display `file2.js` buffers are being updated in real-time.
   * `Ctrl-W C` or type `:quit` : To close the current window.
 When you close a window, the buffer will still be there (run `:buffers` to confirm this).
   * Here are some useful normal-mode window commands:
     * `Ctrl-W V` : Opens a new vertical split